 There are no satellites in this bar setup.

-There is one opening where the input ports are and one guide on the other side for the power cable.
-The wall mounting holes are on the underside, and you must use the included brackets to wall mount it.
+There's one opening where the input ports are and one guide on the other side for the power cable.
+The wall-mounting holes are on the underside, and you must use the included brackets to wall-mount it.

 The back of the sub contains the port.
 Its power cable connects to the lower end of the back and won't bother you.

-The Samsung Q80R soundbar has a great and very similar stereo frequency response to that of the HW-Q90R.
+The Samsung HW-Q80R soundbar has a great and very similar stereo frequency response to the Samsung HW-Q90R.
 The bass is well extended, which will accurately reproduce the deep thump and rumble of music, movies, and games.
-The overall sound quality of this soundbar is great for stereo content due to its neutral profile and will be suitable for a wide variety of music genres, as well as dialog.
+The overall sound quality of this soundbar is great for stereo content due to its neutral profile, and it'll be suitable for a wide variety of music genres, as well as dialogue.
 There's also a good amount of customization you can apply to this bar, including an available EQ.

-The Samsung Q80R soundbar can get very loud and will be suitable to use in crowded rooms or very large rooms.
-Also, it performs quite well at max volume and you shouldn’t get much compression artifacts, which is great.
+The Samsung HW-Q80R soundbar can get very loud and will be suitable to use in crowded or very large rooms.
+Also, it performs quite well at max volume, and you shouldn’t get too many compression artifacts, which is great.

-The THD performance of the Samsung HW-Q80R is great.
-The amount of THD at a normal listening volume is very low which results in a clean and pure sound.
+The Samsung HW-Q80R's THD performance is great.
+The amount of THD at a normal listening volume is very low, which results in a clean and pure sound.
 On the other hand, there’s a jump in THD in high-bass and low-treble at max volume, but this shouldn’t be a concern for most with real-life content.

-The 5.1.2 configuration of the HW-Q80R has excellent performance in the center channel since it has a dedicated center speaker.
-This results in a very neutral sound profile, which makes dialog in movies clear and accurate.
+The Samsung HW-Q80R's 5.1.2 configuration has excellent performance in the center channel since it has a dedicated center speaker.
+This results in a very neutral sound profile, which makes dialogue in movies clear and accurate.

-The surround performance of the Q80R soundbar is sub-par.
+The Samsung HW-Q80R's surround performance is sub-par.
 The bar has side-firing speakers, which reflect sound off the walls to give you the impression of a wide surround sound.
 However, this also means this setup won't provide the most accurate and clear representation of surround objects in the soundstage, and it won't feel as real as a discrete surround like with home theatre speakers.
 This setup also lacks rear speakers like the ones that the Samsung HW-Q90R has.
-If you prefer dedicated surround speakers, check out the Vizio SB36512-F6.
+If you prefer dedicated surround speakers, check out the Vizio SB36512-F6 or the SB46514-F6.

 The Samsung HW-Q80R supports Atmos for a more immersive experience, especially when watching movies.
 While this setup sounds fairly big and wide thanks to the up-firing speakers on the bar, the localization of objects is diffused.
 It doesn't sound as real as a discrete localization provided by down-firing speakers since the sound is simply bouncing off the ceiling to give you an impression of height.

-The high-end HW-Q80R lacks some of the most important sound enhancement features such as a night mode and Room Correction.
+The high-end Samsung HW-Q80R lacks some of the most important sound enhancement features such as a night mode and Room Correction.
 Without room correction, this soundbar may sound a bit differently depending on your room.
 On the upside, it does offer a lot of control and customization options to manually make it sound the way you like.
 If you have a Samsung TV and want a soundbar that's compatible with Samsung's Q Symphony feature, check out the Samsung HW-Q900T.

-This soundbar has a nice set of physical input so you can use it as a hub between your devices and your TV.
-Unfortunately, due to the lack of Analog Audio In you can't directly connect to older devices through their Audio Out.
-There is no USB port so you can't play files from a stick, and you can only connect to your network through Wi-Fi as there is no ethernet port.
+This soundbar has a nice set of physical inputs so you can use it as a hub between your devices and your TV.
+Unfortunately, due to the lack of Analog Audio In, you can't directly connect to older devices through their Audio Out.
+Unlike the LG SN9YG, there's no USB port so you can't play files from a stick.
+You can also only connect to your network through Wi-Fi as there's no ethernet port.

-The Samsung Q80R soundbar has the same excellent support for surround sound and object-based sound as the Q90R through its Full HDMI In ports.
-You will have an immersive sound experience when playing a game on your console with content that supports it.
+The Samsung HW-Q80R soundbar has the same excellent support for surround sound and object-based sound as the Samsung HW-Q90R through its Full HDMI In ports.
+You'll have an immersive sound experience when playing a game on your console with content that supports it.

 The Optical Audio In can passthrough surround sound in Dolby Digital or DTS formats, usually found on streaming platforms like Netflix or Blu-ray discs.